 You can also hire a professional to do the radon test for you.
 Make sure the person you hire is certified by the Canadian National Radon Proficiency Program (C-NRPP).

-Short-term radon tests take less than 30 days, but should be followed up a long-term radon test which takes several months.
+Short-term radon tests take less than 30 days but should be followed up a long-term radon test which takes several months.
 The short-term tests should be used for initial screening only.
-According to Health Canada, you should be testing for at least 3 months.
+According to Health Canada, you should be tested for at least 3 months.
 Radon levels can fluctuate over time (even hourly), so a long-term test is a more accurate test to know the radon level in your home.
 You can purchase radon tests here.

-3) How often should I retest my home for radon gas?
+3) How often should I re-test my home for radon gas?

 We recommend testing your home for radon every 2-3 years.
 It’s not necessary to retest your home every year.
 It costs about $40-50 to do the radon test yourself, or about $200 if you hire a radon expert.

 Radon is measured in units of picocuries per liter (pCi/L) in the US or becquerels per cubic meter (Bq/m3) in Canada.
 I actually heard from a homeowner in Ottawa whose home was tested for radon.
 His radon levels?
 1,600 Bq/m3.

 25,000 deaths in North America every year can be attributed to radon gas.
 Get your home tested for radon.